cefn/lauf/docs/index.md

 }
 ```

-The `promptUser(message)` plan has inherited all the arguments of the PromptUser constructor.
-When running, it will yield a single action to Lauf (`new PromptUser(message)`) and wait for the Reaction to come back.
+The `promptUser(message)` plan has inherited all the arguments and typings of the PromptUser class.
+It accepts arguments matching with the class's constructor arguments.
+When running, it will yield a single action to Lauf (`new PromptUser(message)`) and wait for the Reaction to come back, which will also be strictly typed.

 On completion `promptUser` will return the properly typed `string` that Lauf received from the instance's `act()` method.
 We no longer have to cast the **_Reaction_** with `as string` as per the earlier `simplePlan()` and `dialogPlan()` examples.
 This makes our code type-safe.